Eat These 3 Nutrients Daily To Protect Your Eyes & Brain From Screen Time

 While there is no substitute for just getting away from those screens, studies have shown that certain nutrients may help fight the effects of blue light.
-To give you yet another reason to go for colorful fruits and veggies, it turns out that these foods are rich sources of three carotenoids that have been shown to benefit eye health: zeaxanthin, lutein, and astaxanthin.
+To give you yet another reason to go for colorful fruits and veggies, it turns out that these foods are rich sources of three carotenoids that have been shown to benefit eye health: zeaxanthin1, lutein1, and astaxanthin2.
 These compounds are unique in that they cross the blood-retinal barrier to actually reach the eyes and bring protective benefits to that part of the body.
 Xeathanin and lutein are found in high concentrations in the macula of the eye, allowing them to help block blue light from reaching sensitive parts of the inner eye like the retina.
-Studies have also shown that these nutrients have been associated with improved symptoms like headache, fatigue, and sleep disturbance.
+Studies have also shown that these nutrients have been associated with improved symptoms3 like headache, fatigue, and sleep disturbance.

 Good food sources of zeaxanthin include green veggies like broccoli, spinach, and kale.
 You can find lutein in a lot of leafy green vegetables as well as in yellow and orange produce like oranges, carrots, peppers, sweet potatoes, tomatoes, and winter squash.